-Other personal income tax credits are those for: individual income taxes required to be paid to another state on income derived from sources outside the District; and child and dependent care (32 percent of federal credit for full-year residents, or qualified expenses divided by number of months on returns filed for less than calendar year or fiscal year).
+Other personal income tax credits are those for: individual income taxes required to be paid to another state on income derived from sources outside the District and child and dependent care (32 percent of federal credit for full-year residents, or qualified expenses divided by number of months on returns filed for less than calendar year or fiscal year).

-In addition, the District instituted an earned income tax credit, effective tax year 2000.
-This credit is 10 percent of the federal credit.
+In addition, the District instituted an earned income tax credit.
+For tax year 2004, this credit is 25 percent of the federal credit.